MicrosoftDocs/iis-docs/iis/develop/developing-for-ftp/how-to-use-managed-code-c-to-create-an-ftp-provider-that-sends-an-email-when-files-are-uploaded.md

 ---
-title: "How to Use Managed Code (C#) to Create an FTP Provider that Sends an Email when Files are Uploaded | Microsoft Docs"
+title: "Create an FTP Provider that Sends an Email when Files are Uploaded | Microsoft Docs"
 author: rmcmurray
 description: "Microsoft has created a new FTP service that has been completely rewritten for Windows Server® 2008.
 This new FTP service incorporates many new features tha..." ms.author: iiscontent